 You say spring and I say lemons.
 I also say lamb – and mint.
-Put all of that together, and you might end up with Grilled Lamb Loin Chops with Lemon Mints Salsa Verde.
-This is a bright and assertive variation on a classic combination of ingredients, with the added kick from the salsa.
+Put all of that together, and you might end up with this lamb dish.
+It’s a bright and assertive variation on a classic combination of ingredients, with the added kick from the salsa.
 I like to serve this dish with flageolets, another traditional complement to lamb.
 The flageolets offer a homey, mellow palate that gently offsets the lamb and the piquant salsa verde.

 Grilled Lamb Loin Chops with Lemon Mint Salsa Verde and Flageolets